christianThardy/christianThardy.github.io/finding-similarities-between-friends.md

 <br/>

 The dataset is passed to the `data_str` → `word_tokenize` → `tokenized_text` variables which tokenize the dataset.
 The final `tokenized_text` variable is passed to the part-of-speech tagger `nltk.pos_tag` as the `list_of_tagged_words` variable, which is then passed to a very special function.
-The set function is reliant on set theory['].
+The set function is reliant on set theory.
 A set is a defined collection of easily distinguishable objects or in our case tokens.

 ```python
 # Dependencies